 Indiana state accredited schools are required by law to annually certify to the IDOE that emergency preparedness plans have been reviewed and revised.
 BCS maintains office and classroom Emergency and Safety Manuals for all school staff members.
-BCS performs monthly drills for fire, severe weather, lockdowns, lockouts, earthquakes and annual evacuation.
+BCS performs monthly drills for fire, severe weather, lockdowns, lockouts, earthquakes and evacuation.
 Emergency, safety and security procedures are reviewed each year with staff and students under the leadership of the School Safety Coordinator and the building principals.

 Outside doors are kept locked during normal school hours.
-Students and visitors arriving after school begins must enter at the door of the school office (Primary and Preschool Academy - Door #12, Secondary - Door #3 and Intermediate - Door #1).
+Students and visitors arriving after school begins must enter at the door of the school office (Secondary-Door #3, Primary-Door #12 and Intermediate-Door #1).
 All persons entering the building during school hours must be identified before being allowed entry.
 Parents and visitors must sign in at the school office and obtain a visitor's badge that must be worn while in the school building.
 Those same visitors must sign out at the school office and return the visitor's badge.